Configuration

 flags > env > repo-local crabbox.yaml/.crabbox.yaml > user config > defaults

-Reading order is the lowest precedence first: defaults are applied, then overridden by user config, then repo config, then env vars, then flags.
-Every override only replaces fields that are explicitly set; unset fields fall through.
+Lowest precedence is applied first: defaults, then user config, then repo config, then env vars, then flags.
+Each layer only overrides fields that are explicitly set; unset fields fall through to the layer below.

 macOS user: ~/Library/Application Support/crabbox/config.yaml